ibm-cloud-docs/mqcloud/mqoc_qm_ams.md

 ## Select a certificate to use for AMS encryption
 {: #selectcert_mqoc_qm_ams}

-A queue manager channel must be configured to encrypt messages.
-MQ on Cloud comes with a default certificate provided by Let's Encrypt, which we will use to encrypt the messages.
+A queue manager channel must be configured to encrypt messages. {{site.data.keyword.mq_short}} comes with a default certificate provided by Let's Encrypt, which we will use to encrypt the messages.
 Follow these steps to configure a queue manager channel for Queue Manager AMS:

 1. In IBM Cloud (http://cloud.ibm.com/) find the {{site.data.keyword.mq_full}} queue manager you created as part of the guided tour.
 ![Image showing list of queue managers](./images/mqoc_ams_certificate_queuemanager.png)